Thursday 2 May

 Pablo Berger, 2023, Spain, France

-A heart-swelling, hand-drawn delight that invites audiences of all ages to explore love and loss through its tender portrait of a new friendship.
-Part of the Official Selection of the 2023 Cannes Film Festival, Oscar-nominated Robot Dreams is the first animated film from Pablo… Read More
+Oscar-nominated Robot Dreams is the first animated film from Pablo Berger.
+This dialogue free, hand-drawn delight invites audiences of all ages to explore love and loss through its tender portrait of a new friendship.
+Dog is lonely and he decides to purchase a friend.… Read More

 20:30